occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 #### Automatic Subscription Position Persistence (Blocking)

-A utility that implements `BlockingSubscription` and combines a `PositionAwareBlockingSubscription` and a `BlockingSubscriptionPositionStorage` implementation
-(see [here](#blocking-subscription-position-storage)) to automatically store the subscription position
-_after each processed event_.
-If you don't want the position to be persisted after _every_ event, it's recommended to pick a [subscription position storage](#blocking-subscription-position-storage) implementation, and store the position yourself when you find fit.

 Storing the subscription position is useful if you need to resume a subscription from its last known position when restarting an application.
+Occurrent provides a utility that implements `BlockingSubscription` and combines a `PositionAwareBlockingSubscription` and a `BlockingSubscriptionPositionStorage` implementation
+(see [here](#blocking-subscription-position-storage)) to automatically store the subscription position, by default,
+after each processed event.
+If you don't want the position to be persisted after _every_ event, you can control how often this should happen by supplying a predicate to `BlockingSubscriptionWithAutomaticPositionPersistenceConfig`.
+There's a pre-defined predicate, `org.occurrent.subscription.util.predicate.EveryN`, that allow
+the position to be stored for _every n_ event instead of simply _every_ event.
+There's also a shortcut, e.g. `new BlockingSubscriptionWithAutomaticPositionPersistenceConfig(3)` that creates an instance of `EveryN` that stores the position for every third event.

+If you want full control, it's recommended to pick a [subscription position storage](#blocking-subscription-position-storage) implementation, and store the position yourself using its API.

-First we need to add the dependency:
+To use it, first we need to add the dependency:

 {% include macros/subscription/blocking/util/autopersistence/maven.md %}